Rubus palmatus,

 approximately 2m in height, without hairs but with straight prickles

 on stems and branches.
-Leaves are in an alternate arrangement, and
+Leaves are in an alternate arrangement, with

-blades are in the shape of a long ovate; some are cleft in 3-5, some
+blades in the shape of a long ovate; some are cleft in 3-5, some

 not, and the central leaflets are significantly longer than the